chenggroup/chenggroup.github.io/_wiki/ssh_note.md

 ## Login to Remote Cluster by SSH

+{% include alert.html type="warning" content="Obligatory for New Comer " %}

 ```bash
 ssh -i <path to your private key> -p <port number> username@cluster_ip
 #example here
 ssh -i ~/.ssh/id_rsa -p 6666 ch1_101@121.192.191.51
 ```

-## Using SSH Eligantly by SSH Config
+### Optional: Using SSH Eligantly by SSH Config

 As I wrote above, you have to type all the strings into terminal everytime you login.
 Let's use another method to simplify the login procedure.
 In your directory `~/.ssh/`, there has a file called `config`.
 Open it by `vim` command.